HITECHCRIME/HC_SG240_Temple/README.md

 see religion is not my thing but sure this shit's my temple

-(i) ran through all the tasks, i've been mission-taught and selfless former priests of cult they were enemies but reckless (taken) i go ponder hidden schemes of all the timeless symbols i don't sleep too much these days so all my nights are endless
+(i) ran through all the tasks, i've been mission-taught and selfless former priests of cult they were enemies but reckless (taken) / enemies of habits i go ponder hidden schemes of all the timeless symbols i don't sleep too much these days so all my nights are endless